 The National Diploma in Beekeeping (NDB) exists to meet a need for a beekeeping qualification above the level of the Certificates awarded by the United Kingdom National Beekeeping Associations.

 The Diploma is the highest beekeeping qualification recognised in the United Kingdom and its holders are generally well-known figures within beekeeping education.

 The NDB Board is entirely independent although its members come from a wide range of beekeeping organisations and it has representatives from all the National Beekeeping Associations.

 To support students working towards the higher UK certificates or towards the National Diploma, the NDB Board run a week-long residential Advanced Course and a variety of regular two-day Short Courses.
 These course provide access to facilities and tuition not normally available and are designed to complement study through practical work and discussion.

 Assessments are conducted every other year and involve a number of written, practical, and discussion exercises.
 The last candidate assessments were in 2017;

 The NDB are pleased to confirm that both 2019 & 2020 will be examination years.
-Details and examination application forms will be uploaded before mid-December.
-Please check back closer to the time.
+Applications are now invited.

 Advanced Course, June 2019